Africa's Last Colonial Currency

 The CFA Franc Story

-How the CFA Franc enabled France to continue their colonies in Africa
+How the CFA Franc enabled France to continue its colonies in Africa

 The CFA Franc was created in 1945, binding fourteen African states and split into two monetary zones.
 Why did French colonial authorities create it and how does it work?
 Why was independence not extended to monetary sovereignty for former French colonies?
 Through an exploration of the genesis of the currency and an examination of how the economic system works, the authors seek to answer these questions and more.

 As protests against the colonial currency grow, the need for myth-busting on the CFA Franc is vital and this exposé of colonial infrastructure proves that decolonisation is unfinished business.

 Ndongo Samba Sylla is a Research and Programme Manager for the Rosa Luxemburg Foundation.
-He is the author of The Fair Trade Scandal (Pluto, 2014).
+He is the co-author of Africa’s Last Colonial Currency (Pluto, 2021).